delphix/lab-guides/mssql-admin/INSTRUCTIONS.md

   * Connect Delphix to your Windows Source Server

+Before users can create their own virtual databases, Delphix needs to connect to source data.
+In Delphix, an environment is a host that runs database software.
+The environment is where the Delphix engine will search for available data sources.
+Credentials to access the host need to be provided while configuring an environment.

 ### Steps

 1. Navigate to your Delphix Engine at 10.0.x.10 ('x' is your **Student Number** )